 First up is understanding the different types of grow light for plants available on the current market.
 Understanding the difference between them will help you narrow down your choices right from the start.
 The different types include:

 - High Intensity Discharge (HID) – HID lights are more cost-effective than LEDs, and they come in two styles.
-You can choose from metal halide grow lights and high-pressure sodium grow lights.
-The metal halide ones are better for vegetative growth, and the high-pressure sodium grow lights work better for the fruiting and flowering phase.
+You can choose from metal halide and high-pressure sodium.
+The metal halide ones are better for vegetative growth, and the high-pressure sodium work better for the fruiting and flowering phase.
 You can combine them both for more full coverage too.

 - Ceramic Metal Halide – These lights use a ceramic core instead of metal, and this allows them to work at much higher temperature and emit a broader spectrum of light.
 They work for all stages of the plant growth cycle because they bring full-spectrum light, and they’re very efficient when it comes to energy savings.